Metal Detector Search Coils & Covers

 The search coil is one of the most important parts of a metal detector.
 Whereas the control box is considered the “brain” of the metal detector the coil might be considered the “eyes”.
 The metal detector search coil sends out a radio wave at a certain frequency and receives it back.
-Without the coil, the brains can’t “see’ what is in the ground to tell control box, which in turn tells the user, what the underlying target may be.
+Different types of metal reflect the radio waves emitted by the coil differently, which is how metal detectors can find gold, silver, jewelry and other treasures underground.
+Without the coil, the brains can’t “see” what is in the ground to tell control box, which in turn tells the user, what the underlying target may be.

-We stock all of the manufacturer provided search coils and offer them all.
-We also have several different aftermarket search coils for metal detectors such as Coiltek, Detech, and the ever popular Nel search coils.
+We stock metal detector coils for all major brands to sell both online and in our store.
+We also have several different aftermarket search coils for metal detectors such as Coiltek, Detech, and the ever-popular Nel search coils.

 Two main variants of search coils are the concentric and the Double-D search coils:

 The most widely used and economical metal detector search coil, the concentric coil which is preferred by many detectorists.
 The concentric coil gives superior depth and a larger detection area in soils with low to moderate mineralization.
 More heavily mineralized soil can “jam” a concentric coil and a Double-D metal detector coil may be preferred.
 A larger coil generally means you get more depth.
 Going too deep or too big with your search coil can lead to false positive signals in areas with a lot of mineralization or a lot of trash.
 A large coil may detect so much junk at one time that more valuable targets are missed.
 If you face a situation where the ground holds a lot of trash in addition to good treasure, Sniper coils offer great detection in difficult situations.
 Their small detection field can help detectorists more easily pick through numerous targets.